 Sometimes you will hear someone use the words “dependence” and “addiction” interchangeably.
 Is it possible to be physically dependent on drugs or alcohol and not be addicted?
 Yes, it is.
-Some drugs, particularly opioids, develop physical dependency in a short period of time requiring a professional opioid addiction treatment to recover successfully.
+Some drugs, particularly opioids, cause physical dependency in a short period of time, requiring a professional opioid addiction treatment to recover successfully.
 According to the National Institute on Drug Abuse (NIDA), physical dependence doesn’t equal addiction.
 Dependency can accompany addiction, and it can make it harder to recover, especially without help from a medical detox center.

 What Causes Physical Dependence?

 Many substances can cause physical dependence, including some that could surprise you, like caffeine and sugar.
 When you regularly ingest any substance which affects your biochemistry, your body can develop a need for the substance to maintain its natural balance or equilibrium.

 If you are physically dependent, your body and you need the substance to function normally.
 When you stop using the substance you’re dependent upon, you experience withdrawal symptoms.